opentok/opentok-ios-sdk-samples-swift/1.Hello-World/README.md

     the OpenTok iOS SDK.

 *   In the VideoController.swift file, set values for the `kApiKey`, `kSessionId`, and `kToken` constants.
-For testing, you can obtain these values at the [OpenTok dashboard][1].
+For testing, you can obtain these values at your [OpenTok account page][1].
 In a production application, use one of the [OpenTok server SDKs][2] to generate session IDs and tokens.

 *   By default, all delegate methods from classes in the OpenTok iOS SDK are